copyrite/LwotcMinimalText/XComGame.md

 * {{ COOLDOWN }}

 ## Like Lightning
-When you enter Run and Gun, your Arc Thrower cooldown resets to 0.
+When you enter Run and Gun, your arc thrower cooldown resets to 0.
 * Does not apply to Chain Lightning.

 ## Lingering Shadow